akshaymogaveera/Self-Driving-Robot-Using-Neural-Network/README.md

 ### For more detailed explanation, please view my IEEE paper titled <a href="https://ieeexplore.ieee.org/document/8533870" target="_blank">"Self Driving Robot using Neural Network"</a> or view <a href="https://drive.google.com/file/d/1H88Ns1iP7Ow5b2O4E5hxdy6M_rmgmLdV/view?usp=sharing">PDF</a>

+### A) Hardware Design
+    The Hardware components used for this project are as follows:

+    1) Raspberry pi-3.
+    2. Pi Camera.
+    3. Robot (Chassis, Wheels (4), Motors (2).
+    4. Ultrasonic Sensor.
+    5. Motor control (L293D).

+    Raspberry pi will work as a brain of the robot, which takes all the decision of the robot and live streams video to the laptop.
+Ultrasonic sensor is used to calculate the distance of the obstacles ahead.
+Motor control IC is used to control the motors.
+### B) Software Used:-
+    1) Python(2.7)
+    2) TensorFlow
+    3) OpenCV